-Fez has become quite popular in recent years, although direct flights from the UK have come and gone, its accommodation has improved and we at Rediscover are proud to offer a good selection of personally chosen hotels and riads.
-Fez certainly has a different atmosphere and topography to Marrakech and, in our opinion, is an ideal city to visit and base yourselves in when touring the other sights and places of interest of Northern Morocco.
-As part of any longer holiday it is a not-to-be-missed destination in combination with Marrakech to contrast the two premier historic cities of Morocco.
+Fez has become a more popular destination in recent years, although direct flights from the UK are limited.
+During this time its accommodation has improved dramatically and we are pleased to offer a great selection of personally chosen hotels and riads in this magical city.
+Fez certainly has a different atmosphere and topography to Marrakech and, in our opinion, it's an ideal city to visit and to use as a base when touring around the other sights and places of interest of Northern Morocco such as Meknes, Chefchaouen, the Mid Atlas and the Roman ruins at Volubilis.
+As part of a longer holiday it is not-to-be-missed and as a twin centre in combination with Marrakech it offers a true contrast of the two premier historic cities of Morocco.

-Fez is large and staying in the new town would require visitors to use taxis to get back and forth the medina, although the new town does offer some nice cafes and restaurants without the overtly traditional Moroccan flavour.
-The Medina is huge and a guide is essential for your first visit; guides, which can be pre-booked, will take you around the various souks, including a view over the tanneries, visit the Karouine Mosque, formerly the biggest in Morocco, and offer advice if you wish to purchase a carpet, leather goods, lamps, nougat, olives - all common purchases from Fez.
+Fez is a large city and staying in the new town where most of the tourist hotels are located would require visitors to use taxis to get back and forth the medina (although the new town does offer some great cafes and restaurants without the overtly traditional Moroccan flavour).
+We recommend staying in one of our chosen riads in the medina itself.
+The medina is huge and a guide is essential for your first visit; guides, which can be pre-booked as part of your holiday, will take you around the various souks, including a view over the tanneries, a visit of the Karouine Mosque, formerly the biggest in Morocco, and offer advice if you wish to make any purchases such as leather goods, lamps, nougat, olives or even a carpet - all common purchases from Fez.

-The medina: traditionally any exploration of the medina should start at the Bab Boujlloud Gate.
+Traditionally any exploration of the medina should start at the Bab Boujlloud Gate.
 The first monument to visit is the vast Bou Inania medersa, with its cedar woodwork, its sculptured stucco and its marble and onyx decoration.
-As you continue along Talaa Kebira Street (big climb), you will particularly admire the Tijani zaouïa (zaouïa, sanctuary of a religious brotherhood) and the instrument makers' souk.
-Once you have passed the babouche vendors, you arrive in En-Nejjarine Square and the cabinetmakers' souk.
+As you continue along Talaa Kebira Street (a big climb), you will particularly admire the Tijani zaouïa (zaouïa is a sanctuary of a religious brotherhood) and the instrument makers' souk.
+Once you have passed the babouche vendors you arrive in En-Nejjarine Square and the cabinetmakers' souk.
 The magnificent carved foundouk (caravanserai) on the square houses the Museum of Wooden Arts and Crafts.
 The kissaria (covered market), where jewellery and fine fabrics are on sale, is nearby.
 Next to it, you can admire the most visited and revered attraction in Fès: the zaouïa of Moulay Idriss, founder of the town.
 Many palaces from this period remain; some, such as the Jamaï Palace, have been converted into luxury hotels.
 The mellah, the old Jewish quarter with its Danan synagogue and the old Jewish cemetery with its white tombs just below it, is situated in El Jedid.

 The imperial city is the capital of traditional Moroccan culture.
 Cradle of knowledge, for which its superb medersas are a flamboyant symbol.
 A medersa is a school where the Koran is taught along with all the classic subjects: mathematics, grammar, history, astronomy, medicine… In Morocco, and especially in Fès, medersas have the important role of integrating students from other regions.
-Generally they are built around a central courtyard with a fountain.
-Classes are held under the sumptuous arcades bordering it.
+Generally they are built around a central courtyard with a fountain & classes are held under the sumptuous arcades bordering it.
 The Karaouiyine Mosque is one of the most imposing in Morocco.
-It houses a university which is thought to be the oldest in the world and which was founded in the middle of the 9th century; the El-Attarine Medersa, situated opposite, is considered to be the most beautiful in the medina and the Bou Inania Medersa is the biggest in Fès.
+It houses a university, thought to be the oldest in the world, which was founded in the middle of the 9th century; the El-Attarine Medersa, situated opposite, is considered to be the most beautiful in the medina and the Bou Inania Medersa is the biggest in Fès.